Victor Pelson: Early life and education

+Career

 Pelson began his career at Western Electric and held various positions at AT&T Corporation.
 In 1993, he was named the Chief Operating Officer and Chairman of the Global Operations Team at AT&T. He also served as a member of the Board of Directors.
 In 1996, he retired from AT&T Corporation.

 He also served as a member of the board of United Parcel Service from 1990-2008, Director of Eaton Corporation from 1999 until 2010, and Director of Acterna Corporation.

 In 2001, he was named Chairman of the Board at Carrier1.
 He served as a Senior Advisor of both UBS Securities, LLC and Dillon, Read & Co.
 He served as Director of Dun & Bradstreet Corporation until 2010.